-- You may view the company’s pricing policies by visiting its dedicated websites for the United States, the United Kingdom, France, Australia, China, Japan, Singapore, or Hong Kong.
+- You may view the company’s pricing policies by visiting its dedicated websites for the United Kingdom, France, the Netherlands, Australia, China, Japan, Singapore, or Hong Kong.

 - Factors that affect Western Union fees include where you and recipient live as well as desired payment and transfer methods.

 - Sending money to an agent location tends to attract higher fees than transferring funds to a bank account.

 - Paying through a bank account transfer is usually the most affordable method.

 - Debit card, credit card, and cash payments tend to attract additional fees.

 - You may check how much your transfer might cost by using the online price estimator.

 No matter whether you select WorldFirst or Western Union, you may look forward to a smooth and seamless transfer process.

 - WorldFirst provides services for individuals, businesses, and online sellers.